Mangort007/ValhallaMMO-Bedrock-Texture-Pack/README.md

 The texture pack is made up of the following components:

-All the textures of the plugin's item icons
+- All the textures of the plugin's item icons
-All new weapons plugin with 3D textures
+- All new weapons plugin with 3D textures
-Animated textures for crafting materials (such as unstable diamond, etc.)
+- Animated textures for crafting materials (such as unstable diamond, etc.)
-All weapons and items in the texture pack are compatible with the secondary hand in bedrock!
+- All weapons and items in the texture pack are compatible with the secondary hand in bedrock!

 Things I may add in the future (I don't promise anything!):

-Customized java texture pack interface for the skills, crafting and amulets menus.
+- Customized java texture pack interface for the skills, crafting and amulets menus
-Add some particles from the plugin to the bedrock texture pack
+- Add some particles from the plugin to the bedrock texture pack

 # How can I install the texture pack?